Joint Forward Plan

 • Make it easier for people to contact a GP practice, including supporting general practice to ensure that everyone who needs an appointment with their GP practice gets one within two weeks and those who contact their practice urgently are assessed the same or next day according to clinical need.

-• Continue to increase the number of Pharmacy First referrals to over 7000 per month.
+• Continue to increase the number of Pharmacy First referrals.

 • Recover dental activity, improving units of dental activity (UDAs).